WerWolv/ImHex/source/pattern_language/math_expressions.rst

-    ``structVar.var`` Accessing a variable inside a struct, union or bitfield ``arrayVar[x]``   Accessing a variable inside an array ``parent.var``    Accessing a variable inside the parent struct or union of the current struct or union
+    ``structVar.var`` Accessing a variable inside a struct, union or bitfield ``arrayVar[x]``   Accessing a variable inside an array ``parent.var``    Accessing a variable inside the parent struct or union of the current struct or union ``this``          Refering to the current pattern.
+Can only be used inside of a struct or union
     ================= =====================================================================================